zammad/zammad-admin-documentation/system/integrations/gitlab.rst

-Gitlab
+GitLab
 ======

-The Gitlab integration allows you to link issues to your Zammad tickets and keep track without switching sites.
+The GitLab integration allows you to link issues to your Zammad tickets and keep track without switching sites.

 .. figure:: /images/system/integrations/gitlab/gitlab-integration-page.png
-   :alt: Integration page for Gitlab
+   :alt: Integration page for GitLab
    :align: center
    :width: 90%